Fincer/penetration-testing/blackarch/zaproxy-systemd/README.md

-## ZAP Proxy as a Systemd user service for BlackArch Linux
+## OWASP Zed Attack Proxy (ZAP) as a Systemd user service for BlackArch Linux

-Automate ZAP Proxy start-up with this systemd unit
+Automate OWASP ZAP start-up with this systemd unit

 -----------------------